terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 Spatial Data management
 =======================

-The data management is made through the //Data// menu, it contains the following elements:
+The data management is made through the :guilabel:`Data` menu, it contains the following elements:

   * :guilabel:`Link data...` (:kbd:`Ctrl+O`): reference a support layer which will be displayed in your project
   * :guilabel:`Unlink data...` (:kbd:`Ctrl+W`): unlink a layer